b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 - `R2` - coefficient of determination
 - `ΔR2` - `R2[2]` - `R2[1]`
 - `F*` - F-Statistic (similar to the one we met in @sec:compare_contin_data_one_way_anova)
-- `p(>F)` - p-value for the comparison between the two models
+- `p(>F)` - p-value that you obtain F-statistic greater than the one in the previous column by chance alone

-Based on the test we see that none of the models is clearly better from the other (p > 0.05).
+Based on the test we see that none of the models is clearly better than the other (p > 0.05).
 Therefore, in line with [Occam's razor](https://en.wikipedia.org/wiki/Occam%27s_razor) principle (when two equally good explanations exist, choose the simpler one) we can safely pick